Main Menu

 Introduction to Amateur Radio in Australia

-The Australian Communications and Media Authority (ACMA) is the regulator administering the radio spectrum for over 19,000 operators her in Australia.
+The Australian Communications and Media Authority (ACMA) is the regulator administering the radio spectrum for over 19,000 operators here in Australia.

-ACMA removed the need for individual licences and replaced these with one common Class Licence in February 2024. he Class Licence determines the technical and operating conditions, such as bands of operation, transmitter power levels and modes of operation.
+ACMA removed the need for individual licences and replaced these with a Licence in February 2024.
+The Class Licence determines the technical and operating conditions, such as bands of operation, transmitter power levels and modes of operation

 There are three levels of qualification: